mrfarhanakram/FAPEX/README.md

 # FAPAX - An essential kit for Oracle APEX
-FAPAX is and Oracle APEX essential kit, developed Oracle APEX developer to do may things easily.
+FAPAX is a collection of essential tools and resources for Oracle APEX developers.
+It makes it easier to do complex tasks without having to write or copy code on every page.

+Feel free to use FAPAX in your own projects.
+If you find any bugs or need assistance, please contact me.
+I am also open to suggestions for new features.

 Here is the list of files and their purposes: